 Tailor sitting can help with a gentle stretch along tight inner thigh muscles, improve positioning of the hips, and challenge their core muscles while sitting up tall in criss cross applesauce.
 This position is a great alternative to W-sitting.

-The following are some great activities to help your child gain the strength and stability to stay upright while sitting criss cross applesauce:
+The following are some great activities, or tailor sitting exercises, to help your child gain the strength and stability to stay upright while sitting criss cross applesauce:

 To be able to sit with an upright trunk, your child needs to have a strong core.
 Working on performing sit ups/crunches, Supine Flexion (curling up like a ball, holding onto their knees with both hands, and maintaining a chin tuck), and planks (both regular and side planks are GREAT for core strengthening!) are ways to start to work with your kiddo to improve their core strength.
 Each child will benefit from different exercises depending on their skill level, so check in with your PT to see which activities are appropriate to increase core strength, and check out this blog: 5 Core Strengthening Exercises by a NAPA PT